WyattDavis22/TTRPG_Maker/README.md

 * Manage their characters' inventories, levels, etc.
 * Take both public and private notes on characters, quests, towns, etc.
 * Interact with landmarks (buy and sell from shops, estimate distances and travel times, etc.)

+## Stack Overview
+This is a single-page web application.
+It uses:
+* HTML as our mark-up language
+* CSS for our style sheets
+* JavaScript as out scripting language
+* React.js as our front-end framework
+* TBH as our database